2022 Almanac: Ode to a Tree

 I remember your rough texture, and dark color, which inspired the name: red ironbark eucalyptus.
-I remember the soft rouge flowers, the breeze through thousands of leaves and, yes, your habit of dropping branches and other debris.
+I remember the soft rouge flowers, the sound the breeze made through thousands of leaves and, yes, your habit of dropping branches and other debris.

 In summer’s unending heat, those thousand leaves provided respite.
 The flowers brought the squawking hordes of florescent parrots.
 In the golden light of a late fall sunset, you stood starkly silhouetted against the growing darkness.

 There was another red bark eucalyptus on the north side of the yard, but you were my favorite.
-I’m not sure why.
+Not sure why.
 Maybe, like with people, it was just chemistry.

-Soon after our arrival, Grace had an announcement: “I want a cactus garden.”
+Soon after our arrival, Grace had an announcement, “I want a cactus garden.”
 But you had a secret.
-You were not ours but part of the collective “urban canopy” of street trees, and were spared the chainsaw that took down every other living object that stood in the way.
+You were not ours but part of the collective “urban canopy” of city street trees, and were spared the chainsaw that took down every other living object that stood in the way.

 The scrappy remains of the jungle slowly receded, revealing a clean slate for grass palm, Hercules club, barrel cactus and way too much agave.
 At first, as native of Australia, you kind of fit in to the new aesthetic.
 But then your messy side came out.

 “The fruit is a woody cup-shaped to shortened spherical capsule,” as the berries are so delightfully described in your botanical identification.
-The description failed to mention, however, that these spherical capsules would number in the thousands and literally cover the landscape.
-Like the leaves, the berries found the most challenging areas to rest, lodging themselves between rocks or inside the thorny protection of their cactus coconspirators.
+The description failed to mention, however, that these spherical capsules would number in the thousands and literally cover the landscape, finding the most challenging areas to rest.
+Lodging themselves between rocks or inside the thorny protection of their cactus coconspirators.
 The little devils could be dangerous.
 Acting like a field of ball bearings they’d deliver a nasty encounter with gravity to the inattentive passerby.

 Over the years, I learned to live with the notion that our yard would never be completely free of all the debris.
 So, we did our best to make the center pathway and core garden clean while leaving you to your corner.

-But then came January 21, and the odd forecast for wind, which seemed unusual in early winter.
-By late afternoon it was decidedly breezy.
+But then came January 21, and the odd forecast for wind, which seemed unusual in early winter, but by late afternoon it was decidedly breezy.
 Just after sunset, the gusts really picked up, pelting the old grove house with rocks and spherical capsules.
 Around nine, we made the incalculably poor decision to go check out the storm.

 The hurricane winds had already torn off one of your massive limbs, blocking the driveway where you stood sentry for decades.
 The deafeningly loud wind obscured the sound of your limbs falling.
 As Grace stood by in disbelief, a giant limb twisted and fell from the tree to the north.